ignashub/zk-votely/README.md

 $ node index.js
 ```

-Then you can start the front-end:
+Then you can start the front end:

 ```
 $ yarn dev